matthew-brett/teaching/_sources/ioannidis_2005.txt

    published research findings are false.’” *Johns Hopkins University, Dept. of Biostatistics Working Papers*.
 -  Kass, Robert E., and Adrian E. Raftery.
 1995.
 “Bayes factors.”
-   *Journal of the american statistical association* 90 (430): 773–795.
+   *Journal of the American Statistical Association* 90 (430): 773–795.
 -  Wacholder, Sholom, Stephen Chanock, Montserrat Garcia-Closas, Nathaniel Rothman, and others.
 2004.
 “Assessing the probability that a positive report is false: an approach for molecular epidemiology